polymatic-systems/helm-charts/docs/containers.md

   command: an array of commands to run in the container's shell instead of it's CMD
   - https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.19/#container-v1-core
   policy: the image pull policy
-  restart: the restart policy to use for if the container exits
   ports: what ports on the container to expose
   - https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.19/#containerport-v1-core
   cpu: